maninserg/ffmpeg_convert/README.md

 # ffmpeg_convert
-Python script for the more comfortable work with ffmpeg
+Python scripts for the more comfortable work with ffmpeg

+There are 2 scripts:
+1. ffmpeg_convert.py - for the batch converting files in the current directory

+2. ffmpeg_info.py - for get information about files in the current directory